My Life With Superficial Siderosis

 Getting into a routine to combat and minimise the persistent symptoms was one of the hardest things I have ever had to do.
 Due to my complete deafness, I cannot hear the alarm on my phone, so I had to invest in an alarm clock with a vibrating pad which goes under my pillow.
 It can give me quite a fright, but at least it wakes me up.
 Back a few years ago, when I was able to work, I was slightly late on one occasion as I did not hear my alarm go off; I had previously never been late for work.

-I have to put my glasses on straight away, as I have short-sightedness and Diplopia is the medical term for double vision.
-Binocular d...
+I have to put my glasses on straight away, as I have short-sightedness and Overview Diplopia, commonly known as double vision, happens ...
 More which can make me feel very nauseous.
-I also have slight Nystagmus is a vision condition in which the eyes make repea...
+I also have slight Overview Nystagmus involves the involuntary and uncontrolled...
 More, which is the involuntary movement of the eyes.

-It takes a while for me to come around after waking up due to the extreme fatigue, and the constant Tinnitus has been described as a soft sign of the progressi...
+It takes a while for me to come around after waking up due to the extreme Overview Fatigue is one of the most common symptoms in mid-l...
+More, and the constant Overview Tinnitus has been described as a soft sign of the ...
 More never fails to remind that I have Superficial Siderosis.
 Once I do come around (which takes about an hour) I get up and have my breakfast which consists of an iron-loaded smoothie (to help keep my blood iron level intact and counteract the deferiprone) and a high fibre cereal to maintain bowel movement.
 I also take a tablet to help with bowel movement.

 Exercise is essential to remain as mobile as possible, even more so with Superficial Siderosis.
 I try to exercise twice a day to stop my legs seizing up, starting with stretches to get my joints and muscles warmed up.
 I can’t run anymore, so walking on the treadmill is ideal, but even then, I still need to hold onto the handrails due to my poor balance.
 The issue with walking around the estate is that I don’t know how far I can go before my legs give up; at least with the treadmill I can stop when I need to.